 “I’m a guy who struggled with normality and made his dream of roaming the world possible on the tightest of shoestring budgets…Now I’m a seasoned solo budget traveler who would like to share my knowledge with you .”

-I’m a seasoned long-term solo budget traveler who has slowly traveled the world since 2010, spanning 6 continents.
-My unpredictable journey has taken my from Australia, South East Asia, North Africa, Europe to central and south America.
+I’m a seasoned long-term solo budget traveler who has slowly traveled the world since 2010.
+My unpredictable journey has taken me across 6 continents from Australia, South East Asia, North Africa, Europe to central and South America.

 Just a few highlights

 - Jumping out a plane – twice – once over the great barrier reef at 14,000ft and again over snow-capped mountains at 17,000ft.

 - Seeing humpback whales in their natural habitat.

 - Scuba diving in the Great Barrier reef.